akkartik/mu/shell/README.md

 *Known issues*

-* There's no way to save to disk.

 * Don't press keys too quickly (such as by holding down a key).
 The Mu computer will crash (and often Qemu will segfault).